Optimization as a Dynamical System: Generative Schedules from Latent ODEs: Appendix - Experimental details

 \subsection{LODE architecture and training}

 We train a latent ODE (LODE) model for each dataset--model combination, resulting in 5 final trained LODEs.
 The training data for each LODE consists of the training trajectories of the parametric schedulers.
-We use 5 random trails for each schedule, resulting in 100 training trajectories for each LODE model.
+We use 5 random trials for each schedule, resulting in 100 training trajectories for each LODE model.
 For simplicity, and to demonstrate efficient use of this method without any hyperparameter tuning of the LODE model itself, we use identical architectures for all trained LODEs with a single training run per model.
 We use latent and hidden dimensions of 20, and the ODE function is modeled with an MLP with 2 layers of 20 units with Tanh activations.
-We train with a batch size of 20 and use a OneCycle schedule with a peak learning rate of $0.001$ using \textsc{adam}.
-The training of the LODE model required 50,000 gradient updates, taking roughly 1 hour on a single NVIDIA A100 GPU.
+We use an ODE-RNN encoder as in \citet{rubanova2019latent} however, we remove the variational penalty as in \citep{sampson2025path}.
+We train with a batch size of 20 and use a OneCycle schedule with a peak learning rate of $0.001$ using \textsc{Adam}.
+The maximum training time of the LODE models used 50,000 gradient updates, taking just under 1 hour on a single NVIDIA A100 GPU.
+All 5 models converged below 1 hour of GPU time, and we performed no hyperparameter tuning.
+We use \texttt{diffrax} \citep{kidger2021on} with a Tsitouras' 5(4) method (\texttt{Tsit5}).
+Integration is adaptive with step sizes controlled by a PID controller with relative and absolute tolerances both set to \texttt{rtol} = \texttt{atol} = $1\rm{e}-5$, an initial step size of $dt = 0.1$, and all computation performed in 64-bit precision.
+These settings were fixed across all five dataset–model LODEs and again were not tuned. \autoref{fig:stiffness} shows a plot of the ODE integrator's adaptive step size, and cumulative function evaluations to provide insight into the potential stiffness of the ODEs in latent space.
+We see stable step size evolution, with no spiking, which is consistent across 100 randomly sampled trials.

 To determine the efficacy of our approach it is important to validate the reconstruction fidelity of the trained LODE model.
 The reconstruction accuracy of the trained LODE models for each trial is shown in \autoref{tab:predictions}.
-We see very accurate predictions even when using as little as $5\%$ of the data to extrapolate the full training trajectories. \autoref{fig:traj} shows an example of the true (black) and reconstructed (orange) time series of training loss, learning rate, and validation accuracy for a single training run of the CIFAR-100 trial.
-The left columns shows the results when observing only the first $5\%$ of the training periods (and predicting the remaining $95\%$), while the right columns shows the results of observing the first $50\%$.
-In both cases, we see excellent reconstruction fidelity, which demonstrates that the training behavior, i.e. the relation between and time evolution of training loss, validation accuracy and learning rate, is recognizable even from very short segments of the trial run.
+We see very accurate predictions even when using as little as $5\%$ of the data to extrapolate the full training trajectories.
+We show an ablation of the relative MSE from the LODE generation over the integrator error tolerances, and observation fraction in \autoref{fig:mse_ablation}.